quantu-app/expo-quant-u/courses-src/mathematics/mental-math/01-mental-calculation/01-calculating/quizzes/01-addition/quiz.md

-This is a quiz to test your skills with basic addition
+This is a quiz to test your skills with basic addition.